muratk3n/thirdwave/en/README.md

 ---

-No these type of shows lean on an artificial message to insert agenda.

 They used to say about Oliver Stone that "in his movies, it's like he is standing by your ear with a megaphone, and yells at you what to think".
 If those crits saw the bizarre Trek shows they'd never